đź“– Quadratic forms#

 A canonical form of a quadratic form \(Q(x)\) is given by a sum of squares of the variables

-\[ Q(x) = \sum_{i=1}^N a_i x_i^2 \]
+\[ Q(x) = \sum_{i=1}^n a_i x_i^2 \]

 Fact

-\[ Q(x) = x^T A x = x^T P^T D P x = (Px)^T D (Px) = \sum_{i=1}^N \lambda_i (Px)_i^2 \]
+\[ A = P^TDP, \quad Q(x) = x^T A x = \sum_{i=1}^n d_i (Px)_i^2 \]

-where \(\lambda_i\) are the eigenvalues and \(P\) is the matrix of eigenvectors of \(A\).
+• When the eigenvalues of \(A\) are distinct, we also know that \(D\) contains them on the diagonal, and \(P\) is the matrix of normalized eigenvectors of \(A\).

 _images/ellipse_rotated.png

-Fig. 69 Change of bases to convert the quadratic form to a canonical form#
+Fig. 50 Change of bases to convert the quadratic form to a canonical form#

 Definiteness of quadratic forms#